 Recreational trail riding and short distance rides

-"I believe in conditioning a horse for anything," said Carrie Scrima, [no-glossary]founder of the American Competitive Trail Horse Association (ACTHA). " If you don't have a well-conditioned horse, you're asking for accidents."
+"I believe in conditioning a horse for anything," said Carrie Scrima, founder of the American Competitive Trail Horse Association (ACTHA). " If you don't have a well-conditioned horse, you're asking for accidents."

 The length of the ride and the type of terrain will determine the level of conditioning required.
 "Horses can walk five to six miles in their paddocks every day," Scrima noted.
 "A rider does not necessarily need to condition a horse for a five to six mile (walking) ride because a horse does that on his own."